 I was even fortunate enough to be exploring this city with a few of my bestfriends who journeyed all the way from Melbourne, Australia.

 First things first, I was definitely not prepared for the unexpected heatwave that began the morning my plane flew in from Los Angeles.
 It was around 35 degrees celsius.
-And of course I only brought one piece of carry on luggage (I was on a VERY tight budget) meaning one main outfit consisting of jeans and a long sleeve shirt... to somehow last me 3 days.
+And of course I only brought one piece of carry on luggage (I was on a VERY tight budget) which meant one main outfit consisting of jeans and a long sleeve shirt... to somehow last me 3 days.

-Over the next few days we stayed at Hi San Francisco Fisherman's Wharf located at Fort Mason, a former United States Army post built in 1912, now refurbished into a clean, comfy backpackers retreat overlooking the bay - with views of the Golden Gate Bridge to the left, Alcatraz island to the right, and in the distance the seaside town of Sausalito.
-I highly recommend this hostel; the beds are comfortable, there's an on-site cafe, movie room, pool table and jukebox, large kitchen hall, as well as free parking and daily activities run by the hostel themselves.
+Over the next few days we stayed at Hi San Francisco Fisherman's Wharf located at Fort Mason, a former United States Army post built in 1912, now refurbished into a clean, comfy backpackers retreat overlooking the bay – with views of the Golden Gate Bridge to the left, Alcatraz island to the right, and in the distance the seaside town of Sausalito.
+I highly recommend this hostel as the beds are comfortable, there's an on-site cafe, movie room, pool table and jukebox, large kitchen hall, as well as free parking and daily activities run by the hostel itself.
 This place had a really laid back vibe, great for travellers of all ages.

 That evening I watched the sun set over the crimson red, steel bridge known as the Golden Gate.
 No fog in sight.
 Seagulls cawed overhead and the smell of sea salt infused with fresh pine wood reminded me of when I was a little girl wandering through Eastern Botanical Gardens in my hometown of Geelong.

 We took the ferry out to Alcatraz island at around 11am – the sun already blistering hot.
 My whole 'jeans and long sleeve shirt' getup was not helping.
 I wonder how the prisoners coped with no air conditioning or heaters back in the day?
 It must've been tough.